NUCS349/hw6-neural-networks/README.md

 In this assignment, you will:
-- Write a fully connected neural network from scratch
 - Learn how to use PyTorch
 - Implement two types of neural networks
 - Explore the impact of different hyperparameters on your networks' performance